-Paying for value is one of the main Healthier Washington strategies to achieve the triple aim of better health, better care, and lower costs.
-Meeting this goal will require shifting reimbursement strategies away from a system that pays for volume of service to one that rewards quality and outcomes.
-To that end, Washington will drive 80 percent of state-financed health care and 50 percent of the commercial market to value-based payment by 2019.
+Paying for value is a primary Healthier Washington strategy to achieving the triple aim of better health, better care, and lower costs.
+Meeting this goal will require shifting health care reimbursement strategies away from a system that pays for volume of service to one that rewards quality and outcomes.
+To that end, Washington will drive 90 percent of state-financed health care to value-based payment by 2021.

 On this page

 More than 41 percent of current Medicaid beneficiaries and 1 in 10 Washingtonians are served in a federally qualified health center (FQHC) or a rural health clinic (RHC) for primary care.
-Most of rural Washington is served by federally designated Critical Access Hospitals (CAH).
+Most of rural Washington is served by federally designated critical access hospitals (CAH).
 These providers offer some of the most innovative and integrated delivery models in the state, yet their reimbursement structure is tied to each encounter with a client, which stifles care delivery innovation.
 In these settings, payment changes are especially difficult given statutory and regulatory barriers and business models that rely on encounter-driven, cost-based reimbursement.

-With strong support from these clinics and hospitals, the state will introduce a value-based alternative payment methodology in Medicaid for FQHCs and RHCs and pursue flexibility in delivery and financial incentives for participating CAHs.
-The model will test how increased financial flexibility can support promising models that expand care delivery options such as email, telemedicine, group visits and expanded care teams.
+With strong support from these clinics and hospitals, the state has introduced a value-based alternative payment methodology in Medicaid for FQHCs and RHCs and is pursuing flexibility in delivery and financial incentives for participating CAHs.
+The model will test how increased financial flexibility can support promising models that expand care delivery.

-Each network under the ACP will deliver integrated physical, mental health, and substance use disorder services, and assume financial and clinical accountability for a defined population of PEBB Program members.
-ACPs are reimbursed based on their ability to deliver quality care and keep PEBB Program members healthy, not on whether they performed a specific test or service.
+Each network under the ACP delivers integrated physical, mental health, and substance use disorder services, and assumes financial and clinical accountability for a defined population of PEB Program members.
+ACP networks are reimbursed based on their ability to deliver quality care and keep enrollees healthy.

 HCA is working with other private and public health care purchasers to replicate the payment model and further accelerate market transformation.
 The purchaser's guide offers guidance and resources to employers to support adoption of value-based purchasing.
 The HCA's Quality Improvement Score Calculator shows on a customizable financial spreadsheet how quality metrics can lead to shared savings or deficit payments.